Video: How to Handle Your Pain (En español)

 Sometimes we use medications, but many times, medications are NOT needed to control pain.
 Many non-medicine treatments for pain help relieve and control pain.
 Some pain medications can lead to addiction.

-Rady Children’s Hospital has a team dedicated to safely controlling pain in children.
-The team recently won an award from the Centers from Medicare and Medicaid Services for reducing the risk of pain medication addiction in children.
+Rady Children’s Hospital has a task force dedicated to safely controlling pain in children.
+The Hospital and team recently won an award from the Centers from Medicare and Medicaid Services for reducing the risk of pain medication addiction in children.